 The same goes for the length of your eLearning sessions.
 People can only concentrate for relatively short spans of time, after which their capacity to recall novel information wanes dramatically.
 Short sessions run frequently are far better for training retention rates than having one gargantuan blowout eLearning module.

 A great way to bump up your knowledge retention statistics is to exploit the fact that we remember things better when we have an emotional connection to the thing being learned.
-A great way to create that link is by storytelling.
+You can achieve that with storytelling.

 How do you do that?